 What Do I Drink the Most?

 As I strongly suspected I drink semi-aged raw pu’erh the most.
 This isn’t to say that I prefer drinking it over quality older tea..
-It’s that it hits the right combination of quality base material, variety of storage (older dry-stored teas tend to be $$), overall value, and age (prefer it over the young stuff).
-This also constitutes the majority of my “serious” sessions.
-Within this category, I also consume mainly from Xishuangbanna with a leaning towards Yiwu.
+It’s more that it hits the right combination of quality base material, variety of storage (older dry-stored teas tend to be $$), overall value, and age (prefer it over the young stuff).
+I’ve also purchased most of my tea in the last three years which means that my stash hasn’t really aged much.
+Semi-aged pu’erh also constitutes the majority of my more “serious” sessions.
+Within this category, I consume mainly from Xishuangbanna with a leaning towards Yiwu.
 This is somewhat because of what I bought but also my preference.
 I do own enough northern tea (north of Xishuangbanna) for regular drinking, but I tend not to turn to it very much.

 Things I Barely Every Want to Drink…